-Power Installer: Drivers and Utilities Click on Driver Installation to access the driver installation list.
+Power Installer: Drivers and Utilities Click on Driver Installation to access the driver install programs.

-Install the first two items for the Intel Chipset in sequence by clicking on them and following the install program instructions.
+Install the first two items for the Intel Chipset, Intel INF Driver and Intel IAA Driver, in sequence by clicking on them and following the install program instructions.
+Install the audio driver for Windows by clicking on the Audio Driver item to run it and istall the driver.